-Briefs Have Been Submitted to the Court of Appeals
+Briefs Have Been Submitted to the Court of Appeals21

-The first round of filings by both sides is complete in the lawsuit by Protect the Adirondacks against the New York State Department of Environmental Conservation and Adirondack Park Agency that is now being heard by the New York Court of Appeals, the state’s highest court.
+The formal filings by both sides are complete in the lawsuit by Protect the Adirondacks against the New York State Department of Environmental Conservation and Adirondack Park Agency that is now being heard by the New York Court of Appeals, the state’s highest court.
 Protect the Adirondacks is currently defending a victory at the Appellate Division, Third Department, against an appeal by the state.
 Each side will get to reply the the other’s briefs in the months ahead.
-It is expected that the case will be fully briefed by the end of 2020 and that oral arguments at the Court of Appeals will be set at some point in 2021.
-It is possible that there will be a decision in 2021.
+Oral arguments at the Court of Appeals have been set for March 23rd.
+It is likely that there will be a decision in 2021.

 This lawsuit alleges violations of Article 14 of the New York Constitution, the famed “forever wild” provision, over tree cutting and construction by the state of a network of road-like class II community connector snowmobile trails on the Forest Preserve in the Adirondack Park.
 Article 14 reads: “The lands of the state, now owned or hereafter acquired, constituting the forest preserve as now fixed by law, shall be forever kept as wild forest lands.
 They shall not be leased, sold or exchanged, or be taken by any corporation, public or private, nor shall the timber thereon be sold, removed or destroyed.”